Parsoa/SVDSS/README.md

 ### Index reference genome

-Build the FMD index of the reference genome:
+Build the FMD index of the reference genome using 16 threads:

 ```
-SVDSS index --reference GRCh38.fa --index GRCh38.fa.fmd
+SVDSS index -t16 -d GRCh38.fa > GRCh38.fa.fmd
 ```

-The `--index` option specifies the output file name.
+The `index` subcommand is a wrapper around `robebwt3 build` (it exposes the same interface).

 ### Smoothing the target sample